 But it’s more than just efficiency...

 it’s about increasing quality of life.
 High energy consumption can be a symptom of more wide-spread challenges to quality of life.
-We identified three areas where average energy usage was very high and will focus our efforts on these communities during the first phase:
+We identified three areas where average energy usage was very high and will focus our efforts on these communities:

-This first phase of Empower consists of that gathering information from our first focus neighborhoods.
+This first phase of Empower consisted of gathering information from our first focus neighborhoods.
 We commissioned the Ochs Center to help set up initial surveys and focus groups to inform our approach.
-Now we are taking the next step by establishing advisory groups in our focus neighborhoods to provide more real-time dialogue between our partner agencies and the residents and community leaders that we will be serving.
+We established advisory groups in our focus neighborhoods to provide more real-time dialogue between our partner agencies and the residents and community leaders that we will be serving.